Ahmed-Memar/Segment-images/teste.md

 GitLab CI is the recommended way to use the scanner.

-A minimal consumer repository can use the following structure:
+The scanner expects a repository structure similar to the following:

 ```text
 consumer-project/